 Duties include research, teaching in the optometry professional program and graduate program, and supervising graduate students.
 Potential applicants are urged to review the research interests of our faculty and the strategic plan of the school.
 Preference will be given to investigators whose expertise is complementary to research in the School.
 The ability to develop and teach an array of traditional and on-line courses is expected.
 Both optometrists and individuals from other biomedical and physical science disciplines are encouraged to apply.
 Applicants who are optometrists should be eligible for a general or academic certificate of registration with the College of Optometrists of Ontario.

-This position is a 0.60 FTE.
-The full time equivalent salary range for this position at the Lecturer rank is $65,000 – 100,000.00.
+The salary range for this position at the rank of Assistant Professor is $100,000 to $130,000.
 Negotiations beyond this salary range will be considered for exceptionally qualified candidates.

 A letter of application, curriculum vitae, research profile and plan, statement about teaching interests and philosophy, and three confidential letters of reference should be sent to: Dr. Stanley Woo, Director, School of Optometry & Vision Science, University of Waterloo, Waterloo, Ontario, Canada N2L 3G1 or emailed to firstname.lastname@example.org